litzinger/queue/README.md

 */1 * * * * php /var/www/mysite.com/system/ee/eecli.php queue:work
 ```

-If you want a to slow things down a bit add a woker that runs every 2 minutes and only processes 10 jobs at a time.
+If you want a to slow things down a bit add a worker that runs every 2 minutes and only processes 10 jobs at a time.

 ```bash
 */2 * * * * php /var/www/mysite.com/system/ee/eecli.php queue:work --limit=10
 ```

 Cron can only execute every minute at minimum.
 If you want something executing more frequently you can use a bash
 script that executes the worker every N seconds.
+This will endlessly loop and call the worker every second and process
+one job a second.

 ```bash
 #!/bin/bash